RiaAug24/travelaroundtheworld/README.md

 1. Log in using the demo credentials
 2. Navigate the world map
-3. Click anywhere on the map to add a new location
+3. Click any city on the map to add a new location
 4. Fill in details about your visit
 5. View your visited places in the sidebar
 6. Use the "Use Your Position" button to center the map on your current location